 Local Governance at Milstead and Frinsted school

-Katherine Baker - Headteacher
+Katherine Baker - Headteacher Milstead and Frinsted

-I am now entering my fourth year being part of The Village Academy, teaching Catkin’s Class (Reception year) at Milstead and Frinsted School.
+I am now entering my fifth year being part of The Village Academy, teaching Catkin’s Class (Reception year) at Milstead and Frinsted School.
 As a teacher my goal is to enthuse and motivate children to become confident learners in a stimulating and nurturing environment.
 I strive to ensure children develop a love of learning, confidence to try new activities and to reach their full potential in fun and inspiring ways.
 I am passionate about outdoor learning and learning opportunities within our local community, supporting and promoting the moral and spiritual development of each and every unique child.

 If you're interested in becoming a member of our Local Academy Council (local governance) or a Trustee, please click HERE, to go to the Vacancies page on The Village Academy Website for further information and an application form.